Arne Grashoff,

 »Human Makes Human«

-The future is not a fixed destination, but a space of possibilities.
-It will be shaped—by visionaries, resistance, and those who dare to rethink the world.
+The future is not a fixed place but a space of possibilities.
+It is shaped—by visions, resistance, and creative re-thinkers.
 What if gender were no longer viewed in binary terms?
-What happens when queer and trans* people are seen—free from repressive structures?
+What if queer and trans* people were visible—free from repressive structures?

 Arne Grashoff, born 1995, is an intermedia artist based in Berlin and currently studying at the Academy of Fine Arts Leipzig (HGB).
 His work explores themes of identity, gender, and physicality, with a focus on their social construction.
 Through photographic sculptures and installations, he investigates notions of belonging, (inter)dependence, and resistance.
 His material-driven, process-oriented practice approaches photography as a sculptural and spatial medium—one that questions how social experiences shape our understanding of the body and gender.